How to Center a Form

 }

-/* This styles the submit button */
+/* This centers the submit button and makes it fullwidth*/

 .wpf-center .wpforms-submit-container {